TheGreatRambler/betterterrain.js/README.md

 This method returns a function that retruns random numbers specially suited for that location. in other words, it returns random numbers based upon the world seed.

 #### Note
+* This library uses typed arrays!
-there are no plans to include erosion in this library because it would make it __way too slow!__ If you really want this feature added, start a pull request and I'll try it!
+* There are no plans to include erosion in this library because it would make it __way too slow!__ If you really want this feature added, start a pull request and I'll try it!